TangAndClear/JS-in-Easy-Steps/README.md

 working through the book by Mike McGrath

 20 Aug 2022 1:51PM update:
-When I launch chap9.html and click the button, I get this error:
+When I launch chap9.html locally and click the button, I get this error:

     chap9.js:13 Uncaught TypeError: Cannot read properties of null (reading 'getElementsByTagName') at getData (chap9.js:13:25)